As California burns, the winds arrive and the lights go out

 SHAVER LAKE, Calif.
-(AP) — New wildfires ravaged bone-dry California during a scorching Labor Day weekend that saw a dramatic airlift of more than 200 people trapped by flames and ended with the state’s largest utility turning off power to 172,000 customers to try to prevent its power lines and other equipment from sparking more fires.
+(AP) — Wildfires churned through bone-dry California on Tuesday after a scorching Labor Day weekend that saw a dramatic airlift of more than 200 people trapped by flames and ended with the state’s largest utility turning off power to 172,000 customers to try to prevent power lines and other equipment from sparking more fires.

+Three early morning helicopter flights rescued another 35 people from Sierra National Forest as a fire raged, the California National Guard said.

+California is heading into what traditionally is the teeth of the wildfire season, and already it has set a record with 2 million acres (809,000 hectares) burned this year.

-That fire was started by Pacific Gas & Electric power lines.
+That fire was started by Pacific Gas & Electric power lines amid strong winds and tinder dry conditions.
 Liability from billions of dollars in claims from that and other fires forced the utility to seek bankruptcy protection.
-To guard against new wildfires and new liability, PG&E last year began preemptive power shutoffs when conditions are exceptionally dangerous.
+To guard against new wildfires and new liability, the utility last year began preemptive power shutoffs when conditions are exceptionally dangerous.

 That’s the situation now in Northern California, where high and dry winds are expected until Wednesday.
 PG&E received criticism for its handling of planned outages last year.
 The utility said it has learned from past problems, “and this year will be making events smaller in size, shorter in length and smarter for customers.”

 Two of the three largest fires in state history are burning in the San Francisco Bay Area.
-More than 14,000 firefighters are battling those fires and about two dozen others around California.
+More than 14,000 firefighters are battling those fires and about two dozen others around the state.

+California was not alone: Hurricane-force winds and high temperatures kicked up wildfires across parts of the Pacific Northwest over the Labor Day weekend, burning hundreds of thousands of acres and mostly destroying the small town of Malden in eastern Washington.

 “The wildfire situation throughout California is dangerous and must be taken seriously.” said Randy Moore, regional forester for the Forest Service’s Pacific Southwest Region that covers California.
 “Existing fires are displaying extreme fire behavior, new fire starts are likely, weather conditions are worsening, and we simply do not have enough resources to fully fight and contain every fire.”

-Lynne Tolmachoff, spokeswoman for the California Department of Forestry and Fire Protection, or Cal Fire, said it’s “unnerving” to have reached a record for acreage burned when September and October usually are the worst months for fires because vegetation has dried out and high winds are more common.
+Lynne Tolmachoff, spokeswoman for the California Department of Forestry and Fire Protection, known as Cal Fire, said it’s “unnerving” to have reached a record for acreage burned when September and October usually are the worst months for fires because vegetation has dried out and high winds are more common.

-While the two mammoth Bay Area fires were largely contained after burning for three weeks, firefighters struggled to corral several other major blazes ahead of the expected winds.
-Evacuation orders were expanded to more mountain communities Monday as the largest blaze, the Creek Fire, churned through the Sierra National Forest in Central California.
+While the two mammoth San Francisco Bay Area fires were largely contained after burning for three weeks, firefighters struggled to corral several other major blazes ahead of the expected winds.
+Evacuation orders were expanded to more mountain communities Monday as the so-called Creek Fire churned through the Sierra National Forest in Central California.

-It was one of many recent major fires that has displayed terrifyingly swift movement.
-The fire moved 15 miles (24 kilometers) in a single day during the weekend and burned 56 square miles (145.04 square kilometers).
-Since starting Friday from an unknown cause. it has burned 212 square miles (549 square kilometers).
+It was one of many recent major fires that displayed terrifyingly swift movement.
+The fire moved 15 miles (24 kilometers) in a single day during the weekend.
+Since starting Friday from an unknown cause, it has burned 212 square miles (549 square kilometers).
+Forty-five homes and 20 other structures were confirmed destroyed so far.

 Debra Rios wasn’t home Monday when the order came to evacuate her hometown of Auberry, just northeast of Fresno.
 Sheriff’s deputies went to her ranch property to pick up her 92-year-old mother, Shirley MacLean.
 They reunited at an evacuation center.